acerbilab/pyvbmc/README.md

 ### Acknowledgments

-PyVBMC was developed from the original MATLAB toolbox by [members](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/people) (past and current) of the [Machine and Human Intelligence Lab](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/) at the University of Helsinki.
-The ongoing Python port is being supported by the Academy of Finland Flagship programme: [Finnish Center for Artificial Intelligence FCAI](https://fcai.fi/).
+PyVBMC was developed by [members](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/people) (past and current) of the [Machine and Human Intelligence Lab](https://www.helsinki.fi/en/researchgroups/machine-and-human-intelligence/) at the University of Helsinki.
+Work on the PyVBMC package was supported by the Academy of Finland Flagship programme: [Finnish Center for Artificial Intelligence FCAI](https://fcai.fi/).